AllenNeuralDynamics/aind-data-schema/docs/source/rig.rst

 Q: Do I need to create a new rig/instrument file for each data asset?
 A: Ideally no. The rig/instrument file should be relatively stable and hopefully won’t change much from one day to the
-    next.
+    next, so you can reuse the same file for multiple data assets.
 However, when the devices in a rig do change, the rig/instrument file must be updated.
 For instance, replacing a broken Neuropixels probe requires an updated file, as does adding or moving a camera to a rig.
 The `rig_id` and the `date_of_modification` should make it clear when the file was last updated.

 Q: How is the `rig_id` defined?
 A: The `rig_id` consists of the room number, the rig description, and the date it was modified.
 So an ephys rig in room